What is Geotechnical Engineering

 A proper Geotechnical Investigation can save the substantial cost of the design and construction of the right type of foundation.
 Soil characteristic changes with depth as well as horizontal distance.
 That is why it is very important while doing the investigation to drill at the required depth as well as drill the required number of holes as per the recommendation of the Canadian Foundation Design standard.
 Sometime the owner might save some Geotechnical Investigation cost but end up spending way more than the anticipated cost during the construction cost.
 It is very important to have the Geotechnical Investigation done right.

-Geotechnical Engineers are also involved in providing material testing for construction support.
-Geotechnical Engineers analyzes all the field test reports to ensure that the construction is going on as per the project specification.
+The responsibilities of the geotechnical consultant involved in providing material testing for construction support Geotechnical engineers analyse all the field test reports to ensure that construction is going on as per the project specification.
 During construction, a confirmatory test for soil compaction is done on-site to ensure that no future settlement happens.
 While doing concrete, field tests are conducted to ensure that the concrete poured is as per the project specification.
 After the concrete is poured, seven days and 28 days, tests are conducted on concrete samples collected from the site to ensure that the concrete poured meets the design standard.
 Asphalt core is taken after the Asphalt is laid and compacted to ensure that the Asphalt laid on site meets the design standard.
 All laboratory test report is analyzed by the Geotechnical Engineer to ensure that it meets the project specification.
 Geotechnical Engineers observe proof roll at the site to ensure that the area compacted does not have any soft spot.
 Pile Load Test is carried out under the supervision of a Geotechnical Engineer.

 The role of a Geotechnical Engineer in Civil Engineering is immense, whether it is pre-construction or during the construction.
 Without a great Geotechnical Engineer, modern-day civil engineering marvel could not have been possible.